Biden stresses that Silicon Valley Bank is not getting a bailout

 “No losses will be — and this is an important for point — no losses will be borne by the taxpayers.
 Let me repeat that, no losses will be borne by the taxpayers.
 Instead, the money will come from the fees that banks pay into the Deposit Insurance Fund,” Biden said in remarks at the White House on the banking system.

-Treasury Secretary Janet Yellen ruled out on Sunday a bailout possibility for the bank’s owners and investors, saying in the aftermath of the 2008 banking crisis that “we’re not going to do that again.”
+Treasury Secretary Janet Yellen on Sunday ruled out the possibility of a bailout for the bank’s owners and investors, saying in the aftermath of the 2008 banking crisis that “we’re not going to do that again.”

 The government gave financial support to rescue companies through bailouts in 2008 and Biden stressed that the loses from SVB’s failure will not be accepted by taxpayers.
 The Deposit Insurance Fund covers all deposits above the Federal Deposit Insurance Corporation’s (FDIC) limits for banks.